 high-frequency physiological data,

 The main application is medical data.
-I have interest in various kinds of medical datasets, mainly high frequency (and/or ultra-long) physiological waveform signals, like ECG, EEG, PPG, BP, Resp, fMRI, or anything that has time as the main component (medical signal analysis).
-The target is extracting nonstationary dynamical information from (multimodal) time series that complements static information commonly used in clinics for diagnosis, treatment and control.
+I have interest in various kinds of medical datasets, mainly high frequency (and/or ultra-long) heterogeneous & multimodal physiological waveform signals, like ECG, EEG, PPG, BP, Resp, fMRI, or anything that has time as the main component like video.
+The target is extracting nonstationary dynamical information that complements static information commonly used in clinics for diagnosis, treatment and control.

 I run MISTA (Medical information and signal, theory and application) lab in Duke university.
 See the website (under construction) for more information.